-CU10: Using vehicle with defective brakes CU20: Causing or likely to cause danger by reason of use of unsuitable vehicle or using a vehicle with parts or accessories (excluding brakes, steering or tyres) in a dangerous condition CU30: Using a vehicle with defective tyres CU40: Using a vehicle with defective steering CU50: Causing or likely to cause danger by reason of load or passengers CU80 Using a mobile phone while driving a motor vehicle MS10: Leaving a vehicle in a dangerous position MS20: Unlawful pillion riding MS30: Play street offences MS40: Driving with uncorrected defective eyesight or refusing to submit to a test MS70: Driving with uncorrected defective eyesight MS80: Refusing to submit to an eyesight test MS90: Failure to give information as to identity of driver, etc. MW10: Contravention of Special Road Regulations (excluding speed limits) PC10: Undefined contravention of Pedestrian Crossing Regulations PC20: Contravention of Pedestrian Crossing Regulations with moving vehicle PC30: Contravention of Pedestrian Crossing Regulations with stationary vehicle SP10: Exceeding goods vehicle speed limit SP20: Exceeding speed limit for type of vehicle (excluding goods or passenger vehicles) SP30: Exceeding statutory speed limit on a public road SP40: Exceeding passenger vehicle speed limit SP50: Exceeding speed limit on a motorway SP60: Exceeding speed limit offence TS10: Failing to comply with traffic light signals TS20: Failing to comply with double white lines TS30: Failing to comply with a "Stop" sign TS40: Failing to comply with direction of a constable or traffic warden TS50: Failing to comply with traffic sign (excluding "Stop" sign, traffic lights or double white lines) TS60: Failing to comply with school crossing patrol sign TS70: Undefined failure to comply with a traffic direction sign Aiding, a betting, counselling or procuring as coded above, but with 0 changed to 2 (e.g. PC10 becomes PC12) Causina or permitting as coded above, but with 0 changed to 4 (e.g. PC10 becomes PC14) -,
+CU10: Using vehicle with defective brakes CU20: Causing or likely to cause danger by reason of use of unsuitable vehicle or using a CU20: vehicle with parts or accessories (excluding brakes, steering or tyres) in a dangerous condition CU30: Using a vehicle with defective tyres CU40: Using a vehicle with defective tyres Using a vehicle with defective steering CU50: Causing or likely to cause danger by reason of load or passengers CU80 Using a mobile phone while driving a motor vehicle MS10: Leaving a vehicle in a dangerous position MS20: Unlawful pillion riding MS30: Play street offences MS40: Driving with uncorrected defective eyesight or refusing to submit to a test MS70: Driving with uncorrected defective eyesight MS80: Refusing to submit to an eyesight test MS90: Failure to give information as to identity of driver, etc. 101390: Failure to give information as to identity of driver, etc. NAVA/10: Controvention of Chesial Dead Degulations (evaluating speed limits) MW10: Contravention of Special Road Regulations (excluding speed limits) PC10: Undefined contravention of Pedestrian Crossing Regulations PC10.
+Contravention of Pedestrian Crossing Regulations with moving vehicle PC20: Contravention of Pedestrian Crossing Regulations with moving venicle Contravention of Pedestrian Crossing Regulations with stationary vehicle FC30.
+Contravention of Fedescrian Crossing Regulations with stationary vehicle SP10: Exceeding goods vehicle speed limit SP20: Exceeding speed limit for type of vehicle (excluding goods or passenger vehicles) SP30: Exceeding statutory speed limit on a public road SP40: Exceeding passenger vehicle speed limit SP50: Exceeding speed limit on a motorway SP60: Exceeding speed limit offence TS10: Failing to comply with traffic light signals TS20: Failing to comply with double white lines TS30: Failing to comply with a "Stop" sign TS40: Failing to comply with direction of a constable or traffic warden TS50: Failing to comply with traffic sign (excluding "Stop" sign, traffic lights or double white lines) TS60: Failing to comply with school crossing patrol sign TS70: Undefined failure to comply with a traffic direction sign Aiding, a betting, counselling or procuring as coded above, but with 0 changed to 2 (e.g. PC10 becomes PC12) Causing or permitting Offences as coded above, but with 0 changed to 4 (e.g. PC10 becomes PC14)